Tamang Heritage & Langtang Valley Trek

 - Any international flights to/from Kathmandu are not included in this price.
 We always recommend that you arrive 1 day prior to your tour starting date.

 - Travel insurance is not included in this Tamang Heritage & Langtang Valley Trek tour.
 Travel insurance is mandatory to buy.
-We recommend purchasing it from World Nomads.
+World Nomads' travel insurance has been designed by travelers for travelers.

 - Best price guaranteed.